rayfrankenstein/AITOW/README.md

 "The whole reason lean manufacturing works is you're manufacturing slightly different variations the same car, or toaster, TV over and over again.
 And you have an opportunity to incrementally improve the manufacturing process.

 Applying these same principles to a year long development effort where you are building an enterprise software application and dividing it into 2 week sprints doesn't really work when each sprint you're doing something completely different."--elliotLoLerson, [https://www.reddit.com/r/ExperiencedDevs/comments/qc7f5x/what_is_your_most_controversial_opinion_tech/](https://www.reddit.com/r/ExperiencedDevs/comments/qc7f5x/what_is_your_most_controversial_opinion_tech/)

 ---
+"IMVHO the whole point is that someone have badly misunderstood Toyoda method and have hoped we can do creative work like an industrial production in the assembly line, so someone have adapted assembly line methods from '900 mechanical industry to modern IT and made much of the mess we see around with crap layered on crap layered on other crap and no one have a clue of what's up in general.

+That's is.
+SCRUM is an emergency mode operation technique that might work to sort out standard things, definitively not creating something new."--kkfx, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 "I would describe my current project as "Agile at all costs".
 No testing, no requirements, just go.
 Just do.
 I have to say it's created an environment where almost every developer is super unhappy and ultimately producing a sub-par product.